 - On-premises software, the company is responsible for maintaining the software while the service provider is responsible for maintaining the software in Cloud systems.

 - The enterprise has to bear all the setup and maintaining costs in On-premises software.
 The cost paid for the service includes the setup and maintenance cost in Cloud.
-The cost is adjustable based on the usage and enterprise need not worry the same.
+The cost is adjustable based on the usage, and enterprise need not worry the same.

 - The security is more in On-premise when compared with cloud software.
-All the information is stored in the cloud and there are chances of a security breach.
+All the information is stored in the cloud, and there are chances of a security breach.

 - Data always resides in the local environment and is not taken care of by any third party.
 Therefore, during downtime, data is fully accessible in On-premise.
-While in the cloud, the data and values reside with the third party and it is not accessible during downtime.
+While in the cloud, the data and values reside with the third party, and it is not accessible during downtime.

-- Cloud services are used in small and mid-sized companies whereas On-premise software is used in large companies.
+- Cloud services are used in small and mid-sized companies, whereas On-premise software is used in large companies.

-- There are hardware investments in On-premise but there are no hardware investments in Cloud.
+- There are hardware investments in On-premise, but there are no hardware investments in Cloud.

 - Customization can be done largely and up to the standard of the enterprises in On-premise software.
 However, customization is not possible in Cloud service and is dependent on service providers.

-- On-premise software takes more time to implement the changes while Cloud services take less time to implement the changes.
+- On-premise software takes more time to implement the changes, while Cloud services take less time to implement the changes.
 The enterprise takes care of the implementation and is very dependent on them.

 - Mobile applications can provide less security in cloud services.
 If the third party is involved in On-premise software in mobile apps, security is a problem of concern.

-On Premise vs Cloud Comparison Table
+Comparison Table of Premise vs Cloud

 Let’s discuss the top comparison between On-Premise vs Cloud: